ArrayKnight/huddle/README.md

 ### Approach

--   Code is either ES6 or Typescript.
+-   Code is either ES6 or **Typescript**.
--   Created with either pure WebGL or a higher level library (eg Pixi.js)
+-   Created with either pure WebGL or a higher level library (eg **Pixi.js**)

 ### Features

--   Load and parse the sprites and the tile world data provided.
+-   [x] Load and parse the sprites and the tile world data provided.
--   Build a tile map renderer.
+-   [x] Build a tile map renderer.
--   Ability to move the ‘Camera’ to scroll the world.
+-   [x] Ability to move the ‘Camera’ to scroll the world.
--   _bonus_ Add some little characters moving around but they should be CSS dom elements mapping to the WebGL.
+-   [x] _bonus_ Add some little characters moving around but they should be CSS dom elements mapping to the WebGL.
--   _bonus_ Ability to zoom the Camera.
+-   [x] _bonus_ Ability to zoom the Camera.
--   _bonus_ decent culling approach and optimization.
+-   [ ] _bonus_ decent culling approach and optimization.

 ### Assets provided